Union City California

 Union City is served by a network of high-capacity streets, with four exits on Interstate 880 (Nimitz Freeway).
 Highway 238 also serves the city (Mission Boulevard).
 Quarry Lakes Parkway, formerly known as the East–West Connector, is a 3-mile (4.8 km) roadway project that connects Mission Boulevard and Paseo Padre Parkway.

 Union City invested $100 million into an expansion of the downtown district, including development surrounding the BART station, which links BART with rail services: Capitol Corridor, Dumbarton Rail Corridor and Altamont Corridor Express (ACE).
+Construction has started on 856 mixed units east of bart station known as station east.

 Union City runs a council–manager government.
-The City Council consists of five representatives on a part time basis.
+The City Council consists of five representatives on a part-time basis.
 On November 3, 2020, the city switched from citywide elections to districts.
 The Mayor is elected at large.
-As of December 2023 the elected officials were: Singh, Jaime Patiño, Jeff Wang, and Scott Sakakihara.
+As of December 2023 the elected officials were: Gary Singh, Jaime Patiño, Jeff Wang, and Scott Sakakihara.
 The mayor and elected council members serve a 4-year term, with a 3-term limit.
 A utility tax was passed in November 2020.

 In 2017, Union City had 35,857 registered voters with 19,644 (54.8%) registered as Democrats, 4,200 (11.7%) registered as Republicans, and 10,693 (29.8%) registered as decline to state voters.